:: Fantasia 2000 - Rhapsody in Blue - Part 2/2 ::

 Learning through tests - communication problems

+We grow through tests.
+Some of the first tests I got here was using a language that is not my mothertongue and a bodylanguage that I am not very used to.
+In the English language politeness is shown with many words.
+I had to learn that really fast, because in the beginning people thought I was impolite for not using as many "thank yous" and "of course, I would love tos" and "you are welcomes", and also my bodylanguage was much more restricted than I think it is now.
 Another thing that I have had to deal with has been, that I'm not able to express my thoughts as well as in Finnish.
 It is very frustrating to constantly realize that I didn't say this or that as well as I know I thought it.
 It almost feels like I am a lot younger than the other volunteers, because my self-expression in the English language is several years behind theirs.
 Also, interacting with the other youth serving here, I feel like my humour has become so much more silly and childish, because I'm not able to be witty in English!
 My friends, however lovely they are, tease me when I say funny things, because they think it sounds sweet.
 They know that this can be frustrating for me so they are very kind in trying to overlook some of the things I say, and teach me when necessary.
 These two things have taught me to show kindness in much more than just words, use my body language a lot more, and keep patient when I feel like I'm not fully expressing myself.

 Independence